-Mr. Li Zongjin, aged 68, was appointed as our independent non-executive Director on 24 April 2015.
+Mr. Li Zongjin, aged 69, was appointed as our independent non-executive Director on 24 April 2015.
 He has been the Chair Professor of the Institute of Applied Physics and Materials Engineering at the University of Macau since January 2017.
 Mr. Li graduated from Zhejiang University, China with a bachelor's degree in structure engineering in 1982.
 Mr. Li further obtained his master of science in December 1990 and his Ph.D. in December 1993 from Northwestern University, United States of America.
 Mr. Li is a fellow of the American Concrete Institute and was a member of the Hong Kong Institute of Engineers.

-Mr. Li has over 31 years of experience in the field of civil and structural engineering and has published 6 books in the area of materials engineering.
+Mr. Li has over 32 years of experience in the field of civil and structural engineering and has published 6 books in the area of materials engineering.
 In August 2008, Mr. Li was appointed as a chief scientist under the National Basic Research Program of China (973 Project).
 Mr. Li's research project on geopolymer-based structural materials preparation technology was awarded second prize by the PRC Ministry of Education in January 2010.
 Mr. Li received the Arthur R. Anderson Medal from American Concrete Institute in 2017.
 In July 2017, Mr. Li retired from the Department of Civil and Environmental Engineering of the Hong Kong University of Science and Technology where he was a professor for 23 years.

-Mr. Lee Wai Yat, Paco, aged 55, was appointed as our independent non-executive Director on 24 April 2015.
+Mr. Lee Wai Yat, Paco, aged 56, was appointed as our independent non-executive Director on 24 April 2015.
 He has been the general manager (business development, global frozen and related business) of Thai Union Group Public Company Limited (formerly known as Thai Union Frozen Products Public Company Limited) (Stock Exchange of Thailand code: TU) since February 2017.
 He is also the non-executive director of Avanti Feeds Limited (listed on the Bombay Stock Exchange and National Stock Exchange of India Limited, ticker: AVANTI/AVANTIFEED) and Pakfood Public Company Limited (Stock Exchange of Thailand code: PPC and delisted in November 2013).

-Mr. Lee has over 28 years of experience in capital markets, corporate finance and management.
+Mr. Lee has over 29 years of experience in capital markets, corporate finance and management.
 Mr. Lee graduated from Purdue University in May 1991 with a bachelor of science in management.
 Mr. Lee obtained his master of business administration from the Sasin Graduate Institute of Business Administration (a joint program between the Kellogg School of Management of Northwestern University, the Wharton School of University of Pennsylvania, and Chulalongkorn University) in Bangkok in March 1993.

-Mr. Lee completed the Director Certification Program and Advanced Audit Committee Program, held by the Thai Institute of Directors in June 2012 and November 2020 respectively.
+Mr. Lee completed the Director Certification Program, Advanced Audit Committee Program and Risk Management Program for Corporate Leaders, held by the Thai Institute of Directors in June 2012, November 2020 and November 2021 respectively.
+Mr. Lee also completed the CFO Orientation Course (financial and accounting preparation) held by the Stock Exchange of Thailand in March 2021.
 In 2014, Mr. Lee was awarded as the 3rd Best Chief Financial Officer in Thailand by FinanceAsia's annual Best Managed Companies Poll.

-Fok Wai Shun, Wilson, aged 46, was appointed as our independent non-executive Director on 24 April 2015.
-Mr. Fok has over 21 years of experience in the fields of corporate finance, accounting and investment banking.
+Fok Wai Shun, Wilson, aged 47, was appointed as our independent non-executive Director on 24 April 2015.
+Mr. Fok has over 22 years of experience in the fields of corporate finance, accounting and investment banking.
 Mr. Fok holds a double bachelor degree in commerce and in laws from the University of Melbourne.
 Mr. Fok was admitted as a solicitor and barrister of the Supreme Court of Victoria, Australia in 1998 and is a fellow of the Hong Kong Institute of Certified Public Accountants and a member of Certified Public Accountants, Australia.